Sheethaljoshi/sheethaljoshi_horizon_s3/README.md

 6. The program will start, and you'll be prompted to input numbers.
 You can type "stop" to exit the program or "restart" to reset the ongoing average to zero.

-7. To calculate the ongoing average, input valid numbers.
+7. To calculate the ongoing average, input valid, non-repeating numbers.
 The program will display the current average as you go.

 8. The program will terminate with a message when you decide to stop it.